brendt/stitcher.io/src/content/blog/2020-07-24-php-8-named-arguments.md

 ## Why named arguments?

 Let's say this feature was a highly debated one, and there were some [counter arguments](/blog/why-we-need-named-params-in-php) to not adding them.
 However, I'd say their benefit far outweigh the fear of backwards compatibility problems or bloated APIs.
-The way I see it they will allow us to write cleaner and more flexible code.
+The way I see it, they will allow us to write cleaner and more flexible code.

 For one, named arguments allow you to skip default values.
 Take a look again at the cookie example: